yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-azure-event-hub.md

 ### Step 5: Pull Events From Azure EventHubs

 You have several options to move data from Azure Event Hubs to a Synapse workspace.
-An option using Azure Synapse Pipelines in a Spark Notebook is described below.
+An option using Azure Synapse Pipelines in a Spark Notebook is described in the following section.

 #### Use Azure Synapse Pipelines with Event Hubs